-It is the responsibility of the BMID to investigate marine casualties involving Bahamian vessels worldwide and vessels of any flag, at the time of the event, within Bahamian territorial waters.
-The BMID will investigate all very serious marine casualties as required by the Code of International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident (MSC.255(84)).
-It is not the purpose of the marine investigation to determine liability nor, except so far as is necessary to achieve its objective, to apportion blame.
+It is the responsibility of the Investigations Department to investigate marine casualties involving Bahamas registered vessels worldwide and vessels of any flag, at the time of the event which occurs within Bahamian territorial waters.
+The Investigations Department will investigate all very serious marine casualties as required by the Code of International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident (MSC.255(84)).
+It is not the purpose of a marine investigation to determine liability nor, except so far as is necessary to achieve its objective, to apportion blame.

 - Publishing marine safety investigation reports that include recommendations and lessons learned to improve safety

 - Determining where possible what changes in the present Regulations might be desirable

 - Improving national and international co-operation in marine safety investigations